Rob-Newman/blzr.bootstrap-select/README.md

 - `SinglePlaceholderText` (Default: `"Select..."`) - The text to display as the placeholder for singles
 - `ShowTick` (Default: `false`) - Whether to show the checkmark on singles
 - `MaxSelectionsText` (Default: `"Limit reached ({0} items max)"`) - The text to display if the max number s selections is met. `{0}` is replaced with the `MaxSelections` parameter
+- `SearchStyle` (Default: `SearchStyles.Contains`) - When set to `SearchStyles.Contains`, searching will reveal options that contain the searched text.
+When set to `SearchStyles.StartsWith`, searching will reveal options that start with the searched text

 ### Example
 ```csharp